AZBevier/sims/SEL32/README.md

                to 32/27, 32/67, 32/97, or V9.
 V6 will not work at this time.
                VM.CP1 runs 127 instruction tests w and w/o arithmetic exceotion enable.
 100 passes work fine.
                VM.CP2 runs 94 different tests in various modes.
-Currently fails at some point to be figured out.
+100 passes work VM.CP3 runs tests in various modes.
+100 passes work fine.
+               VM.EAD runs tests in various modes.
+4 passes work fine.
+               VM.BRD runs tests in various modes.
+100 passes work fine.
+               VM.INT runs tests in various modes.
+4 passes work fine.
+               VM.TRP runs up to test 8 before failing with lost clock interrupt.

                Testing is extremely difficult without any source for the diagnostics.
                Updates to follow as tests are corrected.

 Available UTX-21a install tape for testing: utxtape1.ini   command file to start UTX install tape.  ./sel32 utxtape1.ini utx21a1.tap    bootable UTX install tape for testing basemode.
 The current
                simulator will only boot part of the system before receiving an error.
-Not all basemode instructions have been tested yet.
+All basemode instructions have been tested.

 Other MPX verion support:
                I am still looking for an MPX 3.X user or master SDT tape.
 I have